 There are so many different Diving Instructors.
 They all have different backgrounds.
 Some dive teachers are university students who want to fill a gap year before going back to their lectures, others are retired military personnel, and so on.
+So let’s see what it takes if you want to become a Scuba Dive Instructor.

 Some others again, just like the guy who’s been writing this post, were in an earlier life business professionals with ten years of IT career in their pockets and one time just thought something like: So this is what it’s all about?
 This is what there is to life?